fbpic/fbpic/docs/source/install/install_lawrencium.rst

 is a local cluster at the `Lawrence Berkeley National Lab <http://www.lbl.gov/>`__ (LBNL).

-It has a few nodes with GPUs (Tesla K20 and K80, as well as GeForce GTX 1080 Ti).
+It has 24 nodes with GPUs:

+    - 12 nodes with four GTX 1080Ti GPUs each
+    - 12 nodes with two V100 GPUs each

 Connecting to Lawrencium
 ------------------------